aumartinez/html-tables-styling/README.md

 ```

-Style the first column with CSS with a 0 width and 0 height and then you can use the added div element in the first column and use it as a background for the entire row, apply a background color and the desired rounded edges and including a dropshadow if you wish.
+Style the first column with CSS with a 0 width and then you can use the added div element in the first column and use it as a background for the entire row, apply a background color and the desired rounded edges and including a dropshadow if you wish.
 TR will have to hold this helper element, then if we use this as the container we can use position: absolute; to manipulate the helper div element.

 ```css
 .table .first {